Nishika-Sharma/Nemo---Own-Version-Control-System/README.md

 The commit command saves the changes and tracks the state of the project at that point in time.

----

 4. View Commit Log

-To see a log of all previous commits, use the following command:

     ```bash
     node Nemo.mjs log